Capsule vs Pipedrive vs HubSpot: the UK SMB CRM guide (2026)

 -

-General UK SMB, <250 contacts, solo or small team: Capsule Free.
+General UK SMB, under 250 contacts, solo or small team: Capsule Free.
 Free, EU-resident, UK-incorporated vendor, scales to 250 contacts.
-Most UK SMBs are covered for the first 12-18 months on this tier.
+Most UK SMBs are covered for the first 12 to 18 months on this tier.

 -

-General UK SMB, growing, 1-3 users: Capsule Starter £18/user/mo.
-This is what UK Web Marketing configures by default at the Growth Engine tier.
+General UK SMB, growing, 1 to 3 users: Capsule Starter £18/user/mo.
+This is what UK Web Marketing configures by default as part of a bespoke build and monthly retainer.

 -

-Regulated UK SMB (clinic, solicitors, school, accountancy): Capsule — the UK-incorporated + EU-hosted story is the cleanest answer to the “where does our client data live?” question your insurer or counsel will ask.
+Regulated UK SMB (clinic, solicitors, school, accountancy): Capsule.
+The UK-incorporated plus EU-hosted story is the cleanest answer to the “where does our client data live?” question your insurer or counsel will ask.
+For the wider vendor picture in these verticals, see the UK/EU-based, GDPR-friendly stack we prefer.

 -

-Sales-heavy B2B with complex pipeline: Pipedrive on EU data residency ($14-49/user/mo).
+Sales-heavy B2B with complex pipeline: Pipedrive on EU data residency ($14 to 49/user/mo).
 Verify EU residency in writing at signup.

 -

-You’re already on HubSpot Free Tools: Audit what’s actually in there.
+You are already on HubSpot Free Tools: Audit what is actually in there.
 If contacts contain regulated-vertical client identifiers, migrate to Capsule.
-If it’s general marketing contacts only, HubSpot Free is fine to leave running until something forces a migration.
+If it is general marketing contacts only, HubSpot Free is fine to leave running until something forces a migration.

 Where CRM sits in the bigger UK SMB stack

-CRM is part of the Growth Engine tier baseline at UK Web Marketing.
-The full configured stack at that tier is:
+CRM is part of the baseline stack I configure at UK Web Marketing.
+The full configured stack is:

-- CRM — this article (Capsule, configured + monthly hygiene)
+- CRM: this article (Capsule, configured plus monthly hygiene)

-- Newsletter — Resend EU + segmentation by lead source
+- Newsletter: Resend EU plus segmentation by lead source

-- Lead magnets — 1-2 PDFs/calculators/audits per quarter
+- Lead magnets: 1 to 2 PDFs/calculators/audits per quarter

-- Email — Cloudflare Email Routing + Resend EU for outbound
+- Email: Cloudflare Email Routing plus Resend EU for outbound

 Sources & methodology